 There are no fees for mentors or mentees taking part in this programme.

-The mentees will receive a PMI certificate of completion and a second certificate from the Institute of Leadership and Management (ILM) upon completing the ILM MyLeadership online course.
+The mentees will receive a PMI certificate of completion and a second certificate from the ILM upon completing at least the minimum requirements set of the ILM MyLeadership online course.